 It is necessary for pupils to develop skills of critical awareness, digital resilience and good online citizenship to enable them to use internet, mobile and digital technologies safely and responsibly.
 Pupils are taught to recognise the creative, collaborative, cultural, economic and educational opportunities provided by the internet, mobile and digital technologies.
-Curriculum work will also include:
+Curriculum work will also include areas such as:

-- Understanding how to use the internet, mobile and digital technologies in a balanced and appropriate way to avoid negative impact on wellbeing, e.g. regulated screen time and diverse online activity - Learning how to develop a positive online reputation and enhance future opportunities e.g. in relationships and employment

-- Developing critical thinking skills in relation to online content e.g. recognising fake news and extremism, understanding commercial manipulation, maintaining an authentic sense of self that is resilient to online pressure, learning how easy it is to lie online (i.e. users may not be who they say they are and may have ulterior motives) - Understanding the dangers of giving out personal details online (e.g. full name, address, mobile/home phone numbers, school details, IM/email address) and the importance of maintaining maximum privacy online - Thinking carefully before placing images online and considering their appropriateness and understanding the importance of gaining consent before posting photographs of others - Understanding the permanency of all online postings and conversations - Understanding relevant legislation, including copyright, and the importance of respecting other people's information, reputation and images - What constitutes cyberbullying, how to avoid it, the impact it has and how to access help.
+- Understanding how to use the internet, mobile and digital technologies in a balanced and appropriate way to avoid negative impact on wellbeing, e.g. regulated screen time and diverse online activity - Learning how to develop a positive online reputation and enhance future opportunities e.g. in relationships and employment - Developing critical thinking skills and the confidence to challenge and question what they see and read in relation to online content e.g. recognising fake news and extremism, understanding commercial manipulation, maintaining an authentic sense of self that is resilient to online pressure, learning how easy it is to lie online (i.e. users may not be who they say they are and may have ulterior motives) - Understanding the dangers of giving out personal details online (e.g. full name, address, mobile/home phone numbers, school details, IM/email address) and the importance of maintaining maximum privacy online - Thinking carefully before placing images online and considering their appropriateness and understanding the importance of gaining consent before posting photographs of others - Understanding the permanency of all online postings and conversations - Understanding relevant legislation, including copyright, and the importance of respecting other people's information, reputation and images - What constitutes cyberbullying, how to avoid it, the impact it has and how to access help. - How the law can help protect against online risks and abuse